Pyrrolysine: Catalytic function

 The extra pyrroline ring is incorporated into the active site of several methyltransferases, where it is believed to rotate relatively freely.
 It is believed that the ring is involved in positioning and displaying the methyl group of methylamine for attack by a corrinoid cofactor.
 The proposed model is that a nearby carboxylic acid bearing residue, glutamate, becomes protonated, and the proton can then be transferred to the imine ring nitrogen, exposing the adjacent ring carbon to nucleophilic addition by methylamine.
 The positively charged nitrogen created by this interaction may then interact with the deprotonated glutamate, causing a shift in ring orientation and exposing the methyl group derived from the methylamine to the binding cleft where it can interact with corrinoid.
-In this way a net CH_{3}^{+} is transferred to the cofactor's cobalt atom with a change of oxidation state from I to III.
+In this way a net CH_{3}^{+} is transferred to the cofactor's cobalt atom with a change of oxidation state from +1 to +3.
 The methylamine-derived ammonia is then released, restoring the original imine.

 Genetic coding

 Unlike posttranslational modifications of lysine such as hydroxylysine, methyllysine, and hypusine, pyrrolysine is incorporated during translation (protein synthesis) as directed by the genetic code, just like the standard amino acids.
 It is encoded in mRNA by the UAG codon, which in most organisms is the 'amber' stop codon.
 This requires only the presence of the pylT gene, which encodes an unusual transfer RNA (tRNA) with a CUA anticodon, and the pylS gene, which encodes a class II aminoacyl-tRNA synthetase that charges the pylT-derived tRNA with pyrrolysine.

+It was originally proposed that a specific downstream sequence "PYLIS", forming a stem-loop in the mRNA, forced the incorporation of pyrrolysine instead of terminating translation in methanogenic archaea.
+This would be analogous to the SECIS element for selenocysteine incorporation.
+However, the PYLIS model has lost favor in view of the lack of structural homology between PYLIS elements and the lack of UAG stops in those species.